Photo taken from diagonally above the plant.

 The dams were planned and constructed according to the size of the respective terrain situation.

-Fotos: Dora Schulze (Wasserwirtschaftsamt Weilheim), Elisabeth Pleyl
+Photos: Dora Schulze (Weilheim Water Management Office), Elisabeth Pleyl

 • Kirchsee felts